hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 ->**NOTE:** Content won't be compressed on AzureFrontDoor when requested content is smaller than `1 byte` or larger than `1 MB`.

 * `cache_behavior` - (Optional) `HonorOrigin` the Front Door Profile will always honor origin response header directive.
 If the origin directive is missing, Front Door Profile will cache contents anywhere from `1` to `3` days. `OverrideAlways` the TTL value returned from your Front Door Origin is overwritten with the value specified in the action.
 This behavior will only be applied if the response is cacheable. `OverrideIfOriginMissing` if no TTL value gets returned from your Front Door Origin, the rule sets the TTL to the value specified in the action.
-This behavior will only be applied if the response is cacheable.
-Possible values include `HonorOrigin`, `OverrideAlways` or `OverrideIfOriginMissing`.
+This behavior will only be applied if the response is cacheable. `Disabled` Front Door will not cache the response contents, irrespective of origin response directives.
+Possible values include `HonorOrigin`, `OverrideAlways`, `OverrideIfOriginMissing` or `Disabled`.
 Defaults to `HonorOrigin`.

 ---